BroadbandForum/usp/specification/security/index.md

 #### A Controller’s Role

 A Controller’s assigned Roles can be conveyed by the `Controller.{i}.AssignedRole` parameter.
 This parameter is a list of all Role values assigned to the Controller through means other than `ControllerTrust.Credential.{i}.Role`.
-A Controller’s inherited Roles (those inherited from C`ontrollerTrust.Credential.{i}.Role` as described in the next section) need to be maintained separately from assigned Roles and can be conveyed by the `Controller.{i}.InheritedRole` parameter.
+A Controller’s inherited Roles (those inherited from `ControllerTrust.Credential.{i}.Role` as described in the next section) need to be maintained separately from assigned Roles and can be conveyed by the `Controller.{i}.InheritedRole` parameter.
 Where multiple assigned and inherited Roles have overlapping `Target` entries, the resulting permission is the union of all assigned and inherited permissions.
 For example, if two Roles have the same `Target` with one Role assigning `ParameterPermissions` a value of `r---` and the other Role assigning `ParameterPermissions` a value of `---n`, the resulting permission will be `r--n`.
 This is done after determining which ControllerTrust.Role.{i}. entry to apply for each Role for specific Targets, in the case where a Role has overlapping `Target` entries for the same Role.

 For example,
  Given the following `ControllerTrust.Role.{i}.` entries: